WayneKeenan/Neutrino/README.md

 `./external_dependencies/RemoveDeps.sh`

-Libconfig, GLEW and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.
+SDL2, SDLImage, Libconfig, GLEW and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.

 ##Building